rtavenar/hdr/content/parts/intro.md

 Télédétection_) in 2013.
-Most importantly, these diverse applications have lead to different views over what time series can be and these views are connected to how the temporal nature of the data is included (or not) in the representation at stake.
+Most importantly, these diverse applications have lead to different views over what time series can be and these views are connected to how the temporal nature of the data is included (or not) in the representation.
-In **TODO ref Gloaguen**, for the sake of efficiency, we have relied on a fully non-temporal pre-clustering of the data so as to be able, in a refinement step, to model series segments using a beautiful tool called Ornstein Uhlenbeck Processes.
+In **TODO ref Gloaguen**, for the sake of efficiency, we have relied on a fully non-temporal pre-clustering of the data so as to be able, in a refinement step, to model series segments using a continuous-time model (hence re-introducing temporal information at the sub-segment level).
 At the other extreme of the spectrum, we have
 {% cite guilleme:hal-02513295 %} and {% cite tavenard:halshs-01561461 %},
-in which we have postulated that temporal localization information is key for prediction and hence we have used timestamps as additional features of the input data.
+in which we have postulated that temporal localization information is key for prediction.
+In these works, we have hence used timestamps as additional features of the input data.
 Elastic alignment-based approaches (such as the well-known Dynamic Time Warping) somehow belong somewhere in-between those two extremes.